 As before, adjust details for your environment, such as the hostname or port of the JIRA instance.
-Note that an OnDemand instance or most public instances would require the use of HTTPS and of course valid credentials for the instance.
+Note that a cloud instance or most public instances would require the use of HTTPS and of course valid credentials for the instance.

 The response provides the issue ID, issue key, and the URL to the issue (which can then be used to GET additional data, PUT updates, etc).